| Residences | Civilian Occupation |

 I have turned in my application for aviation cadet, now I am waiting to be called for my physical and mental examination.
 It has me on needles and pins.
 It is the first time I have wanted anything so badly in my life.

-Indeed, an article printed in Journal-Every Evening on May 31, 1943, stated that “Following completion of his basic training, Private Carlis will transfer to the aviation cadets as a flying candidate.”
-As an aviation cadet, he would have trained to become a pilot, bombardier, or navigator.
-It appears that he did not pass that training, but was able to qualify as an air gunner and radio operator.
+On May 22, 1943, Carlis was attached unassigned to the 915th Training Group, also at Miami Beach.
+An article printed in Journal-Every Evening on May 31, 1943, stated that “Following completion of his basic training, Private Carlis will transfer to the aviation cadets as a flying candidate.”
+Aviation cadets trained to become pilots, bombardiers, or navigators.

 The 99th Bomb Group had been flying missions in the Mediterranean Theater since March 31, 1943.
 With the capture of southern Italy, the group moved to Tortorella Landing Ground near Foggia at the end of 1943.
 That brought targets in Germany and the Balkans into range.
 On December 16, 1944, the 99th Bomb Group celebrated its 300th mission with separate parties for officers and enlisted men.
 At the time, men in his unit had to complete 50 combat missions before they could rotate back to the United States.

-According to records compiled by the 99th Bomb Group Historical Society, Sergeant Carlis flew three combat missions.
+According to both his personnel file and records compiled by the 99th Bomb Group Historical Society, Sergeant Carlis flew three combat missions.
 Two were part of the Allied oil campaign intended to bring the Nazi war machine to a halt.
 His first mission took place on December 18, 1944, during a raid against the synthetic oil plant at Odertal, Germany.
 His aircraft turned back prior to reaching the target, presumably for mechanical reasons.
-His second mission was against a marshalling yard at Linz, Austria, on December 20, 1944.
+His second mission was against a marshalling yard at Linz, Austria, on December 20.
 Antiaircraft fire (flak) was heavy but inaccurate.

 The 99th Bomb Group’s mess served a turkey dinner on Christmas.
-The following day, December 26, 1944, Sergeant Carlis and his crew took off from Tortorella in a B-17G (serial number 44-6663).
+The following day, December 26, 1944, Sergeant Carlis and his crew took off from Tortorella in B-17G serial number 44-6663.
 There were 11 men aboard, including a photographer.
-The target was a synthetic oil plant at Blechhammer, Germany.
+Their target was another synthetic oil plant, this one at Blechhammer, Germany.
 The mission report stated that although no German fighters intercepted the bombers, “flak was intense, accurate, heavy, both tracking and barrage.”

 Shortly after noon, Carlis’s plane was hit by German antiaircraft fire.
 According to a statement dated December 28, 1944, by an eyewitness, 1st Lieutenant Morris S. Wood: